vesoft-inc/nebula-docs/docs-2.0/nebula-explorer/deploy-connect/ex-ug-deploy.md

         License is only available in the Enterprise Edition.
 To obtain the license, apply for [NebulaGraph Explorer Free Trial](https://nebula-graph.io/visualization-tools-free-trial).

+- The HDFS services are deployed if graph computing is required.
+The namenode uses port 8020 by default, and the datanode uses port 50010 by default.

+  !!! caution

+       If the HDFS port is unavailable, the connection timeout message may be displayed.

 ## RPM-based deployment

 ### Installation